 “Tell me where they are,” Thorne said, “or I’ll end you.
 For good, this time.”

 “Do it then,” the man replied.
-“Add my bones to the pile at your feet.
-Thousands by now, I think.”
+“Add my body to the pile at your feet.
+Thousands by now, I believe.”

 Around them, the white dome flickered slightly, then dimmed, as the humming of the abyssal key grew slightly quieter.